George Lansbury: Personal and family life

 George Lansbury married Elizabeth Jane (Bessie) Brine on 22 May 1880 in Whitechapel, London.
 Four years later, in May 1884, he took his wife and their three young children to Australia as emigrants with high hopes based on British government propaganda, which suggested plentiful work and a rosy life there.
 The truth was otherwise, with paid work very hard to find, and terrible living conditions for many.
 By May 1885 they had had enough of Australia, and returned to London.
 Lansbury took up work in his father-in-law's Whitechapel sawmill and began his political career speaking about the harsh conditions in Australia.

 For most of their married life, George and Bessie Lansbury lived in Bow, originally in St Stephen's Road and from 1916 at 39 Bow Road, a house which, Shepherd records, became "a political haven" for those requiring assistance of any kind.
 Bessie died in 1933, after 53 years of a marriage that had produced 12 children between 1881 and 1905.

 Of the 10 children who survived to adulthood, Edgar followed his father into local political activism as a Poplar councillor in 1912, serving as the borough's mayor in 1924–25.
 He was for a time a member of the Communist Party of Great Britain (CPGB).
-After the death of his first wife Minnie in 1922, Edgar married Moyna Macgill, an actress from Belfast; their daughter Dame Angela Lansbury (1925-2022), became a stage and screen actress.
+After the death of his first wife Minnie in 1922, Edgar married Moyna Macgill, an actress from Belfast; their daughter Dame Angela Lansbury (1925–2022), became a stage and screen actress.
 George Lansbury's youngest daughter, Violet (1900–72), was an active CPGB member in the 1920s, who lived and worked as a translator in Moscow for many years.
 She married Clemens Palme Dutt, the brother of the Marxist intellectual Rajani Palme Dutt.

 Another daughter, Dorothy (1890–1973), was a women's rights activist and later a campaigner for contraceptive and abortion rights.
 She married Ernest Thurtle, the Labour MP for Shoreditch, and was herself a member of Shoreditch council, serving as mayor in 1936.
 She and her husband founded the Workers' Birth Control Group in 1924.
 Dorothy's younger sister Daisy (1892–1971) served as Lansbury's secretary for over 20 years.
 During the suffragette protests in 1913 Daisy Lansbury helped Sylvia Pankhurst to evade police capture by disguising herself as Pankhurst.
 In 1918 she married the left-wing writer and historian Raymond Postgate, who was George Lansbury's first biographer, and founder of The Good Food Guide.
 Their son Oliver Postgate was a successful writer, animator and producer for children's television.
-The Conservative MP Penny Mordaunt is a distant relative of Lansbury.
+The former Conservative MP Penny Mordaunt is a distant relative of Lansbury.

 The Lansbury home at 39 Bow Road was destroyed by bombing during the London Blitz of 1940–41.
 There is a small memorial stone dedicated to Lansbury in front of the current building, named George Lansbury House, which itself carries a memorial plaque.
 There is also a memorial to Lansbury in the nearby Bow Church, where Lansbury was a long-term member of the congregation and churchwarden.